shirakiya/Moruchan-FBBot/README.md

 # Moruchan-FBBot
-Moruchan-Bot is a Facebook Messager Platform Bot application for test
+Moruchan-Bot is a Facebook Messager Platform Bot application for test.